sbneto/s3conf/README.md

 ## Mapping Files

 Besides setting evironment variables, we sometimes need to grab some configuration files.
-To do so, the client provides very convenient way to store and download these files.
+To do so, the client provides convenient way to store and download these files.

-If we define a variable named `S3CONF_MAP` inside the file defined in `S3CONF`, we can tell the client to download the files as defined in the former variable.
+If we define a variable named `S3CONF_MAP` inside the environemnt file referenced by `S3CONF`, we can tell the client to download the files as defined in the former variable.
 One example of this mapping would be the following:

 ```bash
 S3CONF_MAP=s3://my_bucket/config.file:/app/config/my.file;s3://my_bucket/etc/app_config_folder/:/etc/app_config_folder/;